 You don’t even have to eat the dish like a regular casserole if you don’t want to.
 In the past 24 hours I’ve eaten one chunk with just a fork like you would with a normal casserole, I ate some more of it between two pieces of toast like a sandwich and then ate even more of it wrapped up in a tortilla with sour cream.
 Congrats Courtney!
 Your slow cooker is in the mail!

-- 1 bag (32 ounce size) frozen southern style hash brown potatoes
+- 32 ounces frozen southern style hash brown potatoes

 - 1 green bell pepper diced